CloudNetService/juppiter/.github/README.md

 ## Customize the generation task

 In the [Full configuration](#Full configuration) section the configuration of the module extension was explained.
 Below is a small description on how to modify the generation task.
-By default there is no need to configure any property of the task settings.
+By default, there is no need to configure any property of the task settings.

 ```groovy